 Sometimes, a defective or missing product or service isn’t the result of an honest mistake, but a scam.
 The Federal Trade Commission (FTC) publishes scam alerts throughout the year to help you spot red flags while shopping.
 But if you do purchase a product or service that turns out to be fake, there are steps you can take to remedy the situation.

-General Electric Credit Union (GECU) wants to Improve the Quality of Your Financial Life by protecting you from scams and going to bat for you if you fall victim to one.
+General Electric Credit Union (GECU) wants to help with Improving the Quality of Your Financial Life by protecting you from scams and going to bat for you if you fall victim to one.
 Use the following free resources to gain an edge against fraud: